-Big Ten media days kick off Thursday in Chicago, so I thought I’d release my preseason Big Ten player rankings.
-I’m going to do these a little different this year.
-In previous years, I’d rank the top 10 players, which often became a tough task with all the talent on both sides of the ball.
-To account for both sides, I’ll rank the top six offensive and defensive players each week.
+With Week 1 behind us, it’s time for my latest Big Ten Player Rankings.
+Again, I’m doing these a little different this year.
+Whereas I used to rank the top 10 players – a practice that was tough due to all the talent on both sides of the ball – I’ll rank the top six offensive and defensive players each week.

 Find out more about: Power Rankings, Rankings

 Every Sunday during the college football season, BTN analyst Gerry DiNardo hits Twitter to share his thoughts from the previous day’s slate of games.
 What did DiNardo have to say about the Big Ten after the opening weekend of the season?
 Read all of his Sunday Ruminations in this post.

 Earlier Saturday, I offered my snap reactions from the Big Ten’s first four games.
 With the afternoon games now in the books, it’s time to share what I learned from Iowa, Nebraska, Purdue and Wisconsin’s wins.
 Nebraska and Purdue cruised to victory, however Iowa and Wisconsin both received stiff tests that went down to the wire.
 See my snap reactions from the afternoon games in this post.

 Montee Ball rushed for 120 yards and a touchdown, and No. 12 Wisconsin needed a big defensive play to survive a fourth-quarter scare from Northern Iowa in a 26-21 victory Saturday.
 Wisconsin’s defense didn’t allow Northern Iowa on its side of the 50-yard line until the 4:27 mark in the third quarter – but then the Badgers nearly melted down.
 Leading 26-7 in the fourth quarter, Wisconsin allowed Northern Iowa quarterback Sawyer Kollmorgen to throw a pair of long touchdowns to David Johnson, cutting the lead to five.